victorteje/victorteje/README.md

 <br>

+## 🚀 About Me
-I'm a web development student based in Gijón.
+-  I'm a web development student based in Gijón, Asturias.
+-  Cambridge Certificate in Advanced English (C1).

 <br>